Dentures & Partials StabilizationTucson, AZ

 Caring for Dentures with Mini Implants

-Taking care of your dentures and mini implants is important.
+Taking care of your dentures and mini-implants is important.
 Brush your dentures and gums daily to keep them clean.
 Visit your dentist regularly to check the fit of your dentures and the health of your gums and implants.
 With proper care, dentures and mini dental implants can last for many years, giving you a healthy, confident smile.